whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-05-can-rabbits-eat-potatoes.md

 ---
 title: "Can Rabbits Eat Potatoes?"
 permalink: /:categories/can-rabbits-eat-potatoes.html
-excerpt: "Wondering whether your pet rabbit can eat potatoes?
+excerpt: "Are you curious whether your pet rabbit can eat potatoes?
 What about the peel?
-Find out if potatoes are healthy for your bunny."
+Learn if potatoes are healthy for your bunny."
 date: 2018-04-05
 last_modified_at: 2018-04-05
 header: